Wisconsin Consumer Protection AttorneysAdvocating for Consumers’ Rights to be Treated Fairly in the Marketplace

 Individuals have protections under federal and Wisconsin law to protect them from harassment and other abusive actions by debt collectors.
 Debt collectors cannot call you at inconvenient times, contact you at work after you’ve asked them not to, or threaten to take your property unless the law actually permits the seizure.
 Debt collectors are also prohibited from making false claims in an attempt to collect on a debt.
+Debt collectors also cannot robocall your phone without your consent.
 Hawks Quindel can help you determine whether a debt collector’s practices are illegal and what remedy may be available to you for the illegal practices.
-Learn More About Debt Harassment
+Learn more about Debt Harassment and Robocalls.

 Unfair and Deceptive Acts and Practices

 Wisconsin and federal law prohibits untrue, deceptive, or misleading advertisements, announcements, statements, or representations in transactions with the public.
 The protections apply to both the sale of goods and the sale of services.
 These laws are meant to protect consumers from economic and social harm caused by deception in the marketplace.
 If you believe you have been harmed by a false or deceptive practice, contact Hawks Quindel for a free evaluation.

 If you have defaulted on a loan that is secured by consumer collateral (typically vehicles), then the lender may attempt to repossess that collateral.
 There are strict rules lenders and debt collectors must follow in order to legally repossess the collateral, and many times those laws are violated without the consumer being aware.
 If your vehicle is illegally repossessed or the lender or debt collector fails to give proper notice or takes unconscionable actions in the repossession process, an attorney at Hawks Quindel may be able to help you keep your vehicle and/or obtain a money judgment.
 Learn More